 Current Position.
 No new arguments have been advanced to rationalize the need or appropriateness of Federal research training support.
-In fact, recent data about the research scientist supply indicate that the supply of biomedical researchers is growing significantly, despite the decline in NIH support from \$171 million in 1969 to \$152 million in 1974.
-While graduate enrollments in the sciences and engineering have declined in total from 1971 to 1973, graduate enrollment in the life sciences has increased and is projected to increase at a faster rate in 1974.
+In fact, recent data about the research scientist supply indicate that the supply of biomedical researchers is growing significantly, despite the decline in NIH support from \$171 million in 1969 to \$152 million in engineering have declined in total from 1971 to 1973, is projected to increase at a faster rate in 1974.
 The attached table shows some of the relevant indicators.

 At a review of Federal research and development programs for the 1976 budget, the Science Advisor acknowledged the budgetary pressures for research funding that are created by subsidizing the growth in the supply of scientists.
-He also considered it appropriate to reassess the need for further Federal research training subsidies in view of the apparently ample supply of researchers in the life and social
+He also considered it appropriate to reassess the need for apparently ample supply of researchers in the life and social sciences.

 In the near future, HEW will be presenting legislation to extend and modify expiring research training laws and possibly a budgetary proposal to reallocate the increased 1975 funds for institutional and predoctoral support.
-In view of the already severe budgetary pressures on the NIH and ADAMHA research budgets; and the promising picture of the supply of researchers, the effect of perpetuating such subsidies would be to increase the supply of researchers further and thereby make the future problem worse or to . supplant private expenditures by individual students with
+In view of the already severe budgetary pressures on the NIH and supply of research budgets; and the promising picture of the supply of researchers, the effect of perpetuating such further and thereby make the supply of researchers supplant private expenditures by individual students with Federal subsidies.